edwardgurney/pizza-burger-sports-bar/README.md

 My images were taken from Instagram from an account for a pub called The Tap and Run in Leicestershire.
 I felt that the photos were relevant and similar to what I imagined would be served at the venue.
 The account can be accesses by going to www.instagram.com/******

+In order to get my 'contact us' section and 'upcoming events' section divs to align next to each other.
+I used flexbox and I got the information from this training video on youtube https://www.youtube.com/watch?v=fYq5PXgSsbE.

 As the venue is imaginery, I used a Mcdonalds in Nottingham as the location, purely for demonstratable purposes.

 Fontawesome was used for social media icons